caltechlibrary/turf/README.md

 ☀ Introduction
 -----------------------------

-There are several hundred thousand entries in [https://caltech.tind.io](https://caltech.tind.io).
-Some of the entries contain links to other web resources.
+There are several hundred thousand records in [https://caltech.tind.io](https://caltech.tind.io).
+Some of the records contain links to other web resources.
 As a matter of regular maintenance, the links need to be checked periodically for validity, and preferably also updated to point to new destinations if the referenced resources have been relocated.

-Turf is a small program that downloads records from [https://caltech.tind.io](https://caltech.tind.io), examines each one looking for URLs, deferences any found, and then finally prints a list of record entries together with old and new URLs.
-By default, if not given an explicit search string, Turf will do a search for all entries that have one or more URLs in MARC field 856.
+Turf is a small program that downloads records from [https://caltech.tind.io](https://caltech.tind.io), examines each one looking for URLs, deferences any found, and then finally prints a list of records together with old and new URLs.
+By default, if not given an explicit search string, Turf will do a search for all records that have one or more URLs in MARC field 856.
 Alternatively, it can be given a search query on the command line; in that case, the string should be a complete search URL as would be typed into a web browser address bar (or more practically, copied from the browser address bar after performing some exploratory searches in [https://caltech.tind.io](https://caltech.tind.io).
 Finally, as another alternative, it can read MARC XML input from a file when given the `-f` option.

 ✺ Installation instructions
 ---------------------------